Finkel's replica of Babylonian ark: Construction

 Because of the large scale of the tablet's specification, it was only feasible to build at about one third scale at a site in Alleppey, India, over a period of four months.
 The team used the original specification and materials (wood, bamboo, palms and reed to secure the joints) without modern power tools, nails or glue.
-The completed ark weighed around 35 tonnes.
+The completed ark weighed around 35 t.
 The Iraqi government prevented the export of local bitumen, which meant that inferior bitumen had to be used instead.
 As a result, the reconstructed ark was only a partial success because of the lower quality bitumen and the boat immediately succumbed to leaks.
-A gasoline powered pump had to continuously be used to pump out water.
+A gasoline-powered pump had to continuously be used to pump out water.

 Finkel said that the scaled-down version of the ark is just large enough to accommodate a few pairs of "well behaved animals".
 However, he did not think that the full-sized vessel would have been possible, having supervised the building of the smaller replica.
 This opinion was based on the boat's structural integrity as well as the vast amount of materials needed.
 Finkel said that the wood for the ribs and planks, large enough for the design, could not have been found.
 Since the Babylonians did not know how to splice wood, the full-sized ark would have been impossible to build.